reusestore/theme-fuse-react/src/app/main/components/material-ui/material-ui-examples/snackbars/snackbars-pt.md

 ### Change Transition

-Use a different transition all together.
+Use a different transition.

 {{"demo": "pages/demos/snackbars/FadeSnackbar.js"}}

-## Complementary projects
+## Projetos Complementares

 For more advanced use cases you might be able to take advantage of: